 Show your commitment to providing the best quality care and education every day.

-Maryland Accreditation is a way for licensed child care centers and public prekindergarten programs to demonstrate their commitment to providing high-quality learning environments through the process of demonstrating and verifying program effectiveness and continuous improvement using a research-based measurement tool.
+Maryland Accreditation is a way for licensed child care centers and public pre-k programs to demonstrate their commitment to providing high-quality learning using the following tools:

 - Maryland Accreditation Standards for early childhood and school age programs

 - Self-Appraisal including input from a team of program staff

 - Program Improvement Plan based on areas of need for improvement

 - Review of program improvements through a Final Self-Appraisal

 - Optional support through participation in remote Technical Assistance

 - Observation and feedback through a Validation Visit

 Maryland Accreditation shows families and your community that you are dedicated to excellence.
 Through accreditation, your program is eligible to achieve a Maryland EXCELS Quality Rating 5, leading the way to increased benefits such as higher Maryland EXCELS payments.